ncsa/hydro_documentation/docs/source/index.rst

 ############################################################################
-Hydro User Documentation: Hydro will shut down PERMANENTLY June 30, 2025
+Hydro was SHUT DOWN on June 30 (as scheduled)
 ############################################################################

 Introduction